Leona Dare: Balloon ascensions

-Leona Dare's real name was Susan Adeline Stuart or Stewart.
-Her teachers in acrobatics were the Hall brothers, Thomas and Stewart Hall, who were sometimes billed as the "Brothers Dare".
-In 1871, she married Thomas Hall in New Orleans or in New York City (sources disagree).
-The same year, she debuted as an artist at Nixon's Amphitheatre in New York City; a year later, she was with the circus of Joel E. Warner.
-Her specialty was the "iron jaw" act, in which she held onto her supporting apparatus with nothing but the strength of her bite, or in which she herself held other artists or their supports with her mouth only.
-In August 1872, she performed in Indianapolis for the first time suspended under a hot-air balloon, lifting her husband and partner off the ground, holding him by his waistband only with her teeth.
+By 1872, Dare was billed as "The Aerial Queen," a year after she debuted as an artist at Nixon's Amphitheatre in New York City.
+It was in 1872 that Dare began working with Joel E. Warner.
+Her specialty was iron jaw, in which she held onto her supporting apparatus with nothing but the strength of her bite, or in which she herself held other artists or their supports with her mouth only.
+In August 1872, she performed in Indianapolis for the first time suspended under a hot-air balloon approximately three hundred feet in the air, an act called ballon ascensions, lifting her husband and partner off the ground, holding him by his waistband only with her teeth.
+Critics speculated that the feats were too dangerous: "the authorities ought to prohibit these hot air balloon ascensions, as they are dangerous and unprofitable, and we ourselves never wish to ever again witness the foolhardy daring of Hall and Leona Dare up in a balloon."Dare was billed as "the most graceful and intrepid female gymnast in the world" by 1874.
+By mid-year, it was reported that Dare and Hall made upwards of $150 in New York and $200 outside of New York, substantial earnings at the time.